Sialitech/label-siali/docs/source/guide/helm_values.md

 </style>

-Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Label Studio deployment on Kubernetes.
-See [Deploy Label Studio on Kubernetes](install_k8s.html) for more.
+Refer to these tables with available Helm chart values for your `values.yaml` file when configuring your Siali Label deployment on Kubernetes.
+See [Deploy Siali Label on Kubernetes](install_k8s.html) for more.

 ## Global parameters